csstools/postcss-plugins/sites/postcss-preset-env/blog/postcss-bundler.md

 ## `css-import-tests`

 We created an [extensive test suite](https://github.com/romainmenke/css-import-tests) for the behavior of `@import` in browsers and how these can be mimicked by bundlers.
-It is not limited to testing what bundlers can do, it also tests what can not be implemented.
+It is not limited to testing what bundlers can do, it also tests some things that can not be implemented by bundlers.

 The goal of this test suite is not to score different bundlers against each other, but to **promote interop.**
 We reached out to the maintainers of [esbuild](https://esbuild.github.io) and [lightningcss](https://lightningcss.dev) so that they are aware of this effort and so that we can coordinate our efforts.